Star Wars (film): Filming

 In 1975, Lucas founded the visual effects company Industrial Light & Magic (ILM) after discovering that Fox's visual effects department had been shut down.
 ILM began its work on Star Wars in a warehouse in Van Nuys, California.
 Most of the visual effects used pioneering digital motion control photography developed by John Dykstra and his team, which created the illusion of size by employing small models and slowly moving cameras.
 The technology is now known as the Dykstraflex system.
+(Note: Attributed to multiple references:)

 Visually, Lucas wanted Star Wars to have the "ethereal quality" of a fairy tale, but also "an alien look."
 He hoped to achieve "the seeming contradiction of [the] strange graphics of fantasy combined with the feel of a documentary."
 His first choice for cinematographer was Geoffrey Unsworth, who had worked on 2001: A Space Odyssey.
 Unsworth initially accepted the job, but eventually withdrew to work on the Vincente Minnelli-directed A Matter of Time (1976).
 Unsworth was replaced by Gilbert Taylor, who had overseen photography for Dr. Strangelove and A Hard Day's Night (both 1964).
 Lucas admired Taylor's work on both films, describing them as "eccentrically photographed pictures with a strong documentary flavor."

-Once photography was under way, Lucas and Taylor had many disputes.
-Lucas's lighting suggestions were rejected by Taylor, who believed Lucas was overstepping his boundaries by giving specific instructions, sometimes even moving lights and cameras himself.
+Once filming was under way, Lucas and Taylor had many disputes.
+Lucas' lighting suggestions were rejected by Taylor, who believed Lucas was overstepping his boundaries by giving specific instructions, sometimes even moving lights and cameras himself.
 After Fox executives complained about the soft-focus visual style of the film, Taylor changed his approach, which infuriated Lucas.
-Kurtz said that Lucas's inability to delegate tasks resulted from his history directing low-budget films, which required him to be involved with all aspects of the production.
+Kurtz said that Lucas' inability to delegate tasks resulted from his history directing low-budget films, which required him to be involved with all aspects of the production.
 Taylor claimed that Lucas avoided contact with him, which motivated the cinematographer to make his own decisions about how to shoot the film.